Now you know a little bit more about what the Study Abroad Programme you are probably thinking:

 The Study Abroad experience allows students to fully embrace and learn about a new culture by living it and becoming a truly global citizen rather than visiting as a tourist.
 Whilst abroad students will have time to travel and see more of the country they are studying in and potentially have the chance to visit surrounding countries.

 After your study abroad experience

-Opportunities may be available for students who have studied abroad to assist the International department in future promotion of outward mobility and welcoming international students to St Mary’s.
+Opportunities may be available for study abroad participants to assist the International Department in promoting outward mobility and welcoming international students to St Mary’s.